 Situated on the white shores of the Gulf of Mexico, you won’t have to stray far from your condominium door to indulge in the sun and sand.
 Meanwhile, we are only a few miles away from Sarasota and its host of attractions.

-From delicious dining options to the adventures and discoveries we’ve listed above, you can enjoy the best the Sunshine State has to offer from the comfort of our beautiful beach resort.
+From delicious dining options to the adventures and discoveries we’ve listed above, you can enjoy the best the Sunshine State has to offer from the comfort from one of our beautiful Longboat Key rentals.

 Contact us today to start planning your vacation.